 The distortion from a preamp alters time based effects so badly in some cases that the effects themselves do not sound remotely close to the way they were designed to.

 The effects loop prevents this altering and provides an optimal sound from effects by inserting them after the distorting preamp and before the power amplifier.

 Why An Effects Loop Is Important

 Most guitar players have effects either in the form of single pedals or multi effect processors.

 Some of these effects sound incredible and do an amazing job of providing players with great sound.

 But have you ever noticed that when you run delay, reverb or chorus through your drive or high gain channel on an amp, it doesn’t sound right?

 In fact, if you run the same effect through your clean channel, it sound right again and like it was made to.

-What you are hearing is the chewed up and modified version of the effect through your distortion channel.
+What you are hearing is the modified version of the effect through your distortion channel.